MAINTENANCE REQUEST FORMS: PUMP REPAIR REQUEST FORM | PICKUP REQUEST FORM

-A deep hole is dug in a designated are area and a round liner with slots around the sides is inserted, allowing ground water to seep through.
+A deep hole is dug in a designated area and a round liner with slots around the sides is inserted, allowing groundwater to seep through.
 The submersible pump is placed at the bottom of the hole, and when the water rises to a certain level, the pump sends it out following a centrifugal pump working principle.

 Gears are mounted above each other within the head with one being driven by the motor.
 They are timed to mesh with fluid flowing into the open cavities, rotated in between the teeth and casing and transferred to the outlet.
 Fluid travels between cavities within the teeth and cavity.
-The fluid is trapped by the teeth as they rotate.
+The teeth trap the fluid as they rotate.
 As a fluid chooses the path of least resistance fluid flows towards the discharge via the meshed parts.

 Proril cutter pumps are used to reduce the size of solids found in sewage or wastewater.
 The GOCUT series feature a chopper plate at the suction and tungsten carbide alloy brazed on the vanes of a semi-open channel impeller.